-Many broadband providers offer 9-month contracts aimed especially at students for this reason.
+Many broadband providers offer 9-month contracts aimed especially at students for this reason, as opposed to a standard 24, 18, or 12 month contract.
 However, this doesn’t necessarily mean you’ll be paying less.
 Broadband providers want their customers to be tied in for as long as possible, so generally the longer your contract the less you must pay each month.

 Student broadband: download speeds